tycu/api/README.md

 `$ redis-server`
 start redis monitoring if desired:
 `$ redis-cli monitor`

+if you do not have redis installed:
+`$ brew install redis`

 start api server with dev logging:
 `$ npm run start`